Scorecards

 You can configure Scorecards directly in the Cortex UI, without needing to manage them solely through code.
 This makes it easier to get started, iterate over time, and involve more teammates without requiring deep context.
 If you prefer a GitOps approach, that's supported as well.
 See Scorecards as code for more information.

-On this page, learn about viewing and evaluating Scorecards.
+On this page, learn about viewing and editing Scorecards.
 For step by step instructions on creating Scorecards, see Creating a Scorecard.
+To learn about evaluating a Scorecard and mitigating failed rules, see Review and evaluate Scorecards.

 Common Scorecard use cases